-The European Lifelong Guidance Policy Network (ELGPN) aims to assist the European Union Member States (and the neighbouring countries eligible for the Lifelong Learning Programme) and the European Commission in developing European co-operation on lifelong guidance in both the education and employment sectors.
-The purpose of the Network is to promote co-operation and systems development at member-country level in implementing the priorities identified in EU 2020 strategies and EU Resolutions on Lifelong Guidance (2004; 2008).
-The Network was established in 2007 by the member-states; the Commission supports its activities under the Lifelong Learning Programme.
+The European Lifelong Guidance Policy Network (ELGPN) aimed to assist the European Union Member States (and the neighbouring countries eligible for the Lifelong Learning Programme) and the European Commission in developing European co-operation on lifelong guidance in both the education and employment sectors.
+The purpose of the Network was to promote co-operation and systems development at member-country level in implementing the priorities identified in EU 2020 strategies and EU Resolutions on Lifelong Guidance (2004; 2008).
+The Network was established in 2007 by the member-states; the Commission supported its activities under the Lifelong Learning Programme.

-Membership of the Network is open to each country eligible for assistance under the Lifelong Learning Programme 2007-2013.
+Membership of the Network was open to each country eligible for assistance under the Lifelong Learning Programme 2007-2013.
 See the ELGPN website for more information on aims, objectives and membership of the network.

-The ELGPN Summative Report 2007-2015 has been published.
+The ELGPN Summative Report 2007-2015 was published.
 The report describes the work undertaken by ELGPN in 2007–15, including the progress of policy adaptation and implementation processes of the member-countries at national, regional and local levels.

-Participation in the ELGPN, as the designated national representative, enables NCGE to fulfill its remit to inform the Department of Education and Skills (DES) on EU and international developments in guidance.
+Participation in the ELGPN, as the designated national representative, enabled NCGE to fulfill its remit to inform the Department of Education and Skills (DES) on EU and international developments in guidance.

 NCGE has introduced and discussed issues such as quality assurance and career management skills in a general context with guidance stakeholders as a result of the work in ELGPN.
 It’s representation for Ireland and participation in ELGPN (or its equivalent) is now clarified in the role of NCGE and detailed within the Strategic Plan.

-Ireland, represented by NCGE, continues to have full membership of the ELGPN for 2015, following on from the 2013-14 work programme.
-NCGE, in partnership with Portugal, continues to co-lead in the development of the QAE (Quality Assurance and Evidence) Framework with Dr Deirdre Hughes OBE as consultant.
+Ireland, represented by NCGE, continued to have full membership of the ELGPN for 2015, following on from the 2013-14 work programme.
+NCGE, in partnership with Portugal, co-lead in the development of the QAE (Quality Assurance and Evidence) Framework with Dr Deirdre Hughes OBE as consultant.

 Ireland continued to have full membership of the ELGPN for the 2013-14 work programme.
 NCGE is the Department of Education and Skills' designated representative for Ireland at the ELGPN.